Italian colonists in Albania: Background

 When Benito Mussolini took power in Italy, he turned with renewed interest to Albania.
 Italy began penetrating Albania's economy in 1925, when Albania agreed to allow it to exploit its mineral resources.
 That was followed by the First Treaty of Tirana in 1926 and the Second Treaty of Tirana in 1927, whereby Italy and Albania entered into a defensive alliance.
 Italian loans subsidized the Albanian government and economy, and Italian military instructors trained the Albanian army.
 Italian colonial settlement was encouraged and the first 300 Italian colonists settled in Albania.

 Despite this strong Italian influence, King Zog of Albania refused to give in completely to Italian pressure.
 In 1931, he openly stood up to the Italians by refusing to renew the 1926 Treaty of Tirana.

 Fascist Italy increased pressure on Albania in the 1930s and, on 7 April 1939, invaded Albania, five months before the start of World War II.
 The Albanian armed resistance proved ineffective and, after a short defense, Italy occupied the country.
 On 9 April 1939, King Zog fled to Greece, and Albania ceased to exist as an independent country.
-The Balkan country became a component of the Italian Empire and was turned into an Italian puppet state.
+The Balkan country became a component of the Italian Empire.
 Albania was designed for eventual colonization and Italianization.

 The throne was claimed by King Victor Emmanuel III of Italy, who was the official ruler of Albania until his abdication on 25 July 1943.
 The country was led by Italian governors and an Albanian civil government.

 From April 1939, Albanian foreign affairs, customs, as well as natural resources came under direct control of Italy.
 All petroleum resources in Albania went through Agip, Italy's state petroleum company.

 The puppet Albanian Fascist Party became the ruling party of the country and the local fascists, like Prime Minister Shefqet Vërlaci, allowed Italian citizens to settle in Albania and to own land so that they could gradually transform it into Italian soil.
 Vërlaci (who had distant Italian roots) approved the possible administrative union of Albania and Italy, because he wanted Italian support for the union of Kosovo, Southern Epirus (Chameria), and other Albanian irredentist areas with the state of Albania, creating a Greater Albania.
 Indeed, this unification was partially realised after the Axis defeat of Yugoslavia and Greece in spring 1941 and the expansion of Albania into Macedonia, Kosovo, Novi Pazar and Montenegro.

-Italian citizens began to settle in Albania as colonists and to own land so that they could gradually transform it into Italian soil.
+The Italian colonists and the Italian "assimilation" were more or less welcomed in spring 1939, and were accepted by most Albanians when Albania was enlarged two years later.
+However, Italian colonists mistreated the Albanian natives and had a colonizer's mindset, similar to the Italian colonists in Somalia.

-The Italian colonists and the Italian "assimilation" were more or less welcomed in spring 1939, and were greeted by most Albanians when Albania was enlarged two years later.
-But in November 1941, they started to face contrary manifestations and the resistance of some Albanians, organized mainly by the Communist Party of Enver Hoxha.
+In November 1941, the colonists started to face hostile demonstrations and the resistance of some Albanians, organized mainly by the Communist Party of Enver Hoxha.